gvwilson/thirdbit/src/fiction/bear/index.md

 What were you going to say?"

-"I was just going to say that we don't actually know whether this pair has anything to do with your sister's disappearance," Mope replied patiently.
+"I was just going to say that we don't actually know whether this Mukh person has anything to do with your sister's disappearance," Mope replied patiently.
-"Perhaps they wanted to be on the morning ferry at Two Pear Crossing.
+"Perhaps he and the bear wanted to be on the morning ferry downriver.
 Or wanted to, um, to circumvent the gate inspection traders are usually subject to?
 It could mean nothing."